Applying from outside the EU

 All applicants to the University of Cambridge must complete a UCAS application and submit it to UCAS by the relevant deadline.
 In addition to a UCAS application, applicants from outside the European Union (EU) must complete and submit a Cambridge Online Preliminary Application (COPA).
 Please note, there is an overseas application fee of £30.00 associated with the COPA.
 See COPA fees for further details.

-In both your UCAS and COPA applications, you should indicate the Cambridge College to which you wish to apply.
-It is essential that your choice of Cambridge College on your UCAS and COPA match.
+In both your UCAS application and COPA, you should indicate the Cambridge College to which you wish to apply.
+It is essential that your choice of Cambridge College on your UCAS application and COPA match.
 If there is a discrepancy, your choice of College on your UCAS application will take precedence.
-Please note that it is not possible under any circumstances to change your choice of Cambridge College once you have submitted your UCAS and COPA applications.
+Please note that it is not possible under any circumstances to change your choice of Cambridge College once you have submitted your UCAS application and COPA.
 If you have no preference for a particular College, you can choose to make an 'open' application, where your application is allocated by a computer program to a College.
 Please note that affiliated applicants must apply to a College - there is no open application route for affiliated applicants.

 For most students, the deadline for receipt of their UCAS application and COPA is 15 October 2013.
 However, if you'd like to be interviewed in one of the countries where we conduct overseas interviews, earlier deadlines may apply.